What are Sector Funds? Meaning, Benefits and More

 What are Sectoral Funds?

-A sectoral fund invests at least 80% of its net assets in equity stocks of the companies operating in a particular sector.
-These funds allow the investors to have a concentrated investment portfolio designed to capitalise on the investment opportunities available within that specific sector.
+As per the SEBI Guidelines on Categorization of Mutual Fund Schemes, a sectoral fund invests at least 80% of its net assets in equity stocks of the companies operating in a particular sector.
+This means the fund aims to have an investment portfolio predominantly comprising companies working within the same macroeconomic environment.

 Benefits of Sectoral Funds